 Our conservational efforts are firmly rooted in our regions of expertise.
 A great deal of time is spent weighing up what we do and its impact on the environments we work in.
 Long before conservation and “eco-friendly” became trendy marketing words, Tropical Ice, by necessity was forced to take it seriously: for instance, the Galana River in Tsavo East National Park, where we’ve worked for over 30 years, is as fragile an ecosystem as any endangered wilderness place on our planet.

 The concept of “Going Green” has become less about making changes to reduce impact and more about marketing.
 We at Tropical Ice have never sought to acquire labels in the form of eco-this or eco-that; when we thoroughly analysed our impact on our work environment we found out that there really wasn’t much we needed to change.

-Our contribution is best illustrated by our work in Tsavo.
+Our contribution to conservation is best illustrated by our work in Tsavo.
 We’ve made peripheral changes in our camps: we’ve reduced the amount of fuel used to heat water by designing efficient heaters; we use fuel made from recycled coffee husks instead of charcoal from hacked down trees; our camp firewood comes from tree farms so that we don’t use important dead wood from our fragile surroundings; we’ve virtually eliminated plastic bottles by refining our water filtering systems.